TheIdentitySelector/thiss-mdq/docs/logic.rst

 These 2 sources result in the global set of IdPs available for an SP.
 We call this set **IdP**.

+When the extra metadata added by an SP has an entity with the same entityID as an entity in the federated metadata, the one added to **IdP** will be the one provided by the SP.

 **IdP** is filtered to obtain the subsets that are provided to the users, with 2 criteria:
 * fulltext queried by the end user
 * a trust profile set by the SP site